-The United Nations’ new report on the state of our environment shows that as many as 1 million species could be extinct within decades.
+The latest United Nations report on the state of our environment shows that as many as 1 million species could be extinct, many within just decades.
 Our planet’s diversity of species has plummeted at an alarming rate.

 Together, we can protect nature and ensure that our planet thrives.
-But only if all nations and businesses step up to the challenge.
+But a nature-positive future is only possible if all nations and businesses step up to the challenge.